Antman261/talon-mouse-glider/README.md

-# Talon Mouse Glider: Scroll by moving the pointer!
+# Talon Mouse Glider: Scroll by moving the pointer

 Talon Mouse Glider allows you to scroll by uttering "mouse glide" and then moving the mouse pointer.
-It even adds scrolling inertia for a scrolling experience similar to scrolling gestures in macos!
+It also adds scrolling inertia for a scrolling experience similar to scrolling gestures in macos! p

-## Installation

 ### MacOS & Linux

 ```